Green Electricity

 Energy Information Administration (EIA)

-A federal agency within the U.S. Department of Energy (DOE) responsible for collecting, analyzing, and disseminating independent and impartial energy information.
+A federal agency within the U.S. Department of Energy responsible for collecting, analyzing, and issuing independent and impartial energy information.

 ENSO-Neutral

-A climate state in which neither El Niño nor La Niña conditions are present in the tropical Pacific Ocean.
-In this phase, sea surface temperatures, atmospheric pressure patterns, and trade winds in the region are close to their long-term average values and, as a result, global weather patterns tend to be more stable or typical compared to the shifts that occur during El Niño or La Niña events.
+A climate state in which neither El Niño nor La Niña conditions are present in the tropical Pacific Ocean; a phase in which sea surface temperatures, atmospheric pressure patterns, and trade winds are close to their long-term average values, and global weather patterns tend to be more stable or typical compared to during El Niño or La Niña events.

 Federal Energy Regulatory Commission (FERC)

-A U.S. government agency that regulates electricity, natural gas, and oil markets, especially interstate transmission.
+A U.S. government agency regulating electricity, natural gas, and oil markets, especially interstate transmission.

 Flexible Load Model